fluent/fluentd-docs-gitbook/how-to-guides/free-alternative-to-splunk-by-fluentd.md

 ## Set Up Kibana

 To install Kibana, download it from the official website and extract it.
 Kibana is an HTML/CSS/JavaScript application \([download](https://www.elastic.co/downloads/kibana)\).
 Use the binary for 64-bit Linux systems.
-For this article, we download the binary for macOS.

 ```text
 $ curl -O https://artifacts.elastic.co/downloads/kibana/kibana-6.1.0-linux-x86_64.tar.gz